muMAJJI/Portfolio-Optimization--Hierarchical-risk-parity/README.md

 - **Theory**: A PDF document providing a detailed explanation of the theory behind the model.

-- **HRP_portfolio optimization.ipynb**: A Jupyter Notebook that explains both methods and demonstrates the optimization process.
+- **HRP_portfolio optimization.ipynb**: A Jupyter Notebook that explains the method and demonstrates the optimization process.

 ## :mailbox_closed: Contact
 For any information, feedback or questions, please [contact me][Mustafa-email]